Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

   - This is pushing the owning team to the limit by constantly having to respond to incidents and forcing them to depriorize certain initiatives
   - In order to alleviate the owning team of managing the database themselves, the database is migrated to use a "managed" solution (i.e. AWS RDS)
     - This will increase cloud costs, but this will decrease "management" costs of the database, allowing the team to focus on higher priority/value objectives
-    - This is yet another example of having to balance the needs of application optimization with managing costs
+    - This is yet another example of having to balance the needs of application optimization with managing costs; the key is to be able to justify the increase in cost (in this case, alleviating the owning team so they can work on other things)

 A template application optimization document containing evidence of performance analysis and data on iterative improvement of application performance and examples of implementation for the customer can be found here: